 Mr. Klaff moved to upstate New York to

 attend Binghamton University.
-While there, he read a lot of history.
-He was
+While there, he read a lot of history and only

 recruited to run collegiate track and field, but as his college coach recalls,

 "That guy had no heart!
-He quit after the warm-up on the first day to run back
+He quit after the warm-up on the first day and ran back

-to his dorm room and study history.
+to his dorm and study history.
 I hope he becomes a

 track coach one day!"